TestiFi-App/testifi-config/prompt.md

 # Formatting

 **Every testimony shown (rough draft, revision, final version, etc.) to the user MUST be wrapped in triple double quotes (""") with the opening and closing quotes each on their own dedicated lines.
 This rule is mandatory and non-negotiable for backend parsing and share-page generation.**
-**VISUAL SEPARATION RULE:**
-After the closing """ you MUST add **exactly two blank lines** before any follow-up text or question.
+**VISUAL SEPARATION RULE:** After the closing """ you MUST add **exactly two blank lines** before any follow-up text or question in your response.
-This creates clear whitespace so the testimony and the next question are never jammed together.
+This creates clear whitespace between a draft and commentary.
 Use the following markdown format:

 """